Patient education: Menopausal hormone therapy (Beyond the Basics)

 - Harvard Medical School

 Menopause is defined as the time in a woman's life, usually between age 45 and 55 years, when the ovaries stop producing eggs (ovulating) and menstrual periods end.
 After menopause, a woman can no longer get pregnant.

 Menopause does not happen suddenly; most women experience several years of changes in their menstrual periods before they stop completely.
 During this time (also called the menopausal transition or "perimenopause"), many women also start to have menopausal symptoms.
 These result from declining levels of estrogen in the body and can include hot flashes, night sweats, mood changes, sleep problems, and vaginal dryness.
 A woman is said to have completed menopause once she has gone a full year without having a period.
 The average age for a woman to stop having periods is 51 years.
 (See "Patient education: Menopause (Beyond the Basics)".)

 During the transition to menopause, the ovarian production of estrogen decreases by more than 90 percent.
-The decrease in ovarian estrogen production is what leads to the typical symptoms such as hot flashes and a vaginal dryness.
-Some research indicates that the transition to menopause may also be associated with an increase in anxiety and depression in some women.
+The decrease in ovarian estrogen production is what leads to the typical symptoms of hot flashes, night sweats, and vaginal dryness.
+Some women experience an increase in anxiety and depression during this transition, especially those who have previously experienced these symptoms.
 There are a number of options available to ease the symptoms of menopause, including estrogen.
 This article explains how estrogen works and discusses the risks and benefits of menopausal hormone therapy.
-Information about non-hormonal treatment options is available separately as well.
+Information about nonhormonal treatment options is available separately as well.
 (See "Patient education: Nonhormonal treatments for menopausal symptoms (Beyond the Basics)".)